 Since many independent contractors do not qualify for workers compensation under Arkansas’ rules, they may need to turn to disability programs if they suffer an injury that keeps them from working.
-Personal injury, workers’ compensation, and Social Security Disability attorney Ken Kieklak may be able to help you seek disability payments if you were severely injured and cannot return to work.
+Personal injury, Workers’ Compensation, and Fayetteville AR disability lawyer Ken Kieklak may be able to help you seek disability payments if you were severely injured and cannot return to work.
 Contact our law offices today for help understanding your eligibility for disability, and whether your condition qualifies.

 Disability for Short Term Injuries

 If you are unable to work because of a serious injury, you may not be able to support your family, take care of your medical expenses, or maintain a living wage.
 This can be especially difficult if you are an independent contractor, since your paycheck wholly depends on your ability to get out there and work.
 Unfortunately, Arkansas’ Workers’ Compensation program only covers employees, and not employers or those who are self-employed.
 This means that your only options to recover compensation while you can’t work may be a lawsuit or a disability application.

 Filing for a lawsuit (or filing with insurance) is an excellent option if you were injured in a way that is someone else’s fault.
 For instance, car accidents or workplace injuries caused by negligent acts on the part of the person who hired you may be compensable.
 However, if you were injured in the course of your work or your injuries were your own fault, you may not have options to file a lawsuit.